2DGD-F0TH/2DGD_F0TH/chapters/001_Introduction.md

 - **Artificial Intelligence in Videogames:** In this section we will talk about algorithms that will help you coding your enemy AI, as well as anything that must have a "semblance of intelligence" in your videogame;
 - **Other Useful Algorithms:** In this section we will see some algorithms that are commonly used in game, including path finding, world generation and more.
 - **Developing Game Mechanics:** Here we will dive into the game development's darkest and dirtiest secrets, how games fool us into strong emotions but also how some of the most used mechanics are implemented.
+- **Accessibility in videogames:** Here we will learn the concept of "accessibility" and see what options we can give to our players to make our game more accessible (as well as more enjoyable to use).
 - **Testing your game:** This section is all about hunting bugs, without a can of bug spray.
 A deep dive into the world of testing, both automated and manual.
 - **Optimizing and Profiling your game:** When things don't go right, like the game is stuttering or too slow, we have to rely on profiling and optimization.
 In this section we will learn tips and tricks and procedures to see how to make our games perform better.
 - **Balancing Your Game:** A very idealistic vision on game balance, in this chapter we will take a look inside the player's mind and look at how something that may seem "a nice challenge" to us can translate into a "terrible balance issue" to our players.